qdrant/docs/qdrant/v0.8.x/distributed_deployment.md

 weight: 50
 ---

-# Distributed Deployment

-Since version v0.8.0 Qdrant supports experimental version of distributed deployment mode.
+Since version v0.8.0 Qdrant supports an experimental mode of distributed deployment.
-In this mode, multiple Qdrant services communicate with each other to distribute the data across the peers to extend storage capabilities and increase stability.
+In this mode, multiple Qdrant services communicate with each other to distribute the data across the peers to extend the storage capabilities and increase stability.

-To enable distributed deployment - enable cluster mode in the [configuration](../configuration) or using ENV variable: `QDRANT__CLUSTER__ENABLED=true`.
+To enable distributed deployment - enable the cluster mode in the [configuration](../configuration) or using the ENV variable: `QDRANT__CLUSTER__ENABLED=true`.

 ```yaml
 cluster: